ianvanharten/all-time-reading-list/README.md

 ## June 2023 - Stratum Systems
 - Chapterhouse Dune -- Frank Herbert
 - The Canadian Regime -- Patrick Malcolmson, Gerald Baier, Richard Myers, Thomas Bateman

+## July 2023
+- 21 Things You May Not Know About the Indian Act -- Bob Joseph